On the Stability of Undesirable Equilibria in the Quadratic Program Framework for Safety-Critical Control: Introduction

-The contribution of the present work are as follows: \begin{enumerate}[label=\roman*] \item We present an analysis for the conditions for existence and stability of all types of equilibrium points occurring in CLF-CBF-QP-based framework \cite{Ames2014}, for the class of nonlinear control affine systems. \item We introduce the concept of {\it CLF-compatibility}, denoting the property of a CLF that, for a given system dynamics and fixed set of CBFs modeling the safety requirements for the task, the CLF-CBF-QP controller does not introduce any stable equilibrium points other than the CLF global minimum. \item We derive necessary and sufficient conditions for CLF compatibility for the classes of (i) control linear systems with full-rank input matrix and (ii) linear time-invariant (LTI) systems, with quadratic CLF and CBFs. \item We propose a method for computing a corresponding compatible CLF from a non-compatible one, and a CLF-CBF-QP controller that adaptively modifies the CLF geometry to achieve CLF-compatibility using the found compatible CLF, thereby guaranteeing safety and quasi-global convergence of the closed-loop system trajectories. \end{enumerate}
+The contributions of the present work are: \begin{enumerate}[label=\roman*)] \item We present an analysis of the existence and stability conditions for equilibrium points occurring in the CLF-CBF-QP-based framework \cite{Ames2014} for nonlinear, control affine systems (Sections \ref{sec:existence}-\ref{sec:stability}). \item We introduce the concept of {\it CLF-compatibility}, denoting the property of a CLF that, for a given system dynamics and set of CBFs modeling the safety requirements for the task, guarantees that the CLF-CBF-QP controller does not introduce any stable equilibria other than the CLF global minimum (\sref{sec:clf_compatibility}). \item We derive necessary and sufficient conditions for CLF compatibility for quadratic CLF/CBFs and for the following classes of systems: (i) control linear systems with full-rank input matrix and (ii) linear time-invariant (LTI) systems (\sref{sec:prob_formulation}). \item For quadratic CLF/CBFs and for the types of systems (i) and (ii), we propose a method for computing a corresponding compatible CLF from a non-compatible one, and a CLF-CBF-QP controller that adaptively modifies the CLF geometry to achieve CLF-compatibility using the found compatible CLF (\sref{sec:proposed_controller}). \end{enumerate}